 It is the policy of the Company to expense advertising costs as they are incurred.
-The Company does not engage in any direct-response advertising and accordingly has no advertising costs reported as assets on its balance sheets.
-Amounts charged to advertising expense for the years ended December 31, 2020, 2019, and 2018 were \$718,044, \$505,494, and \$283,726, respectively.
+The Company does not engage in any direct-response advertising and accordingly has no advertising costs reported as assets on its consolidated balance sheets.
+Amounts charged to advertising expense for the years ended December 31, 2021, 2020 and 2019 were \$822,515, \$718,044, and \$505,494, respectively.